Georges Carrère: Biography

 Born in Bordeaux by a father conductor at the Grand Théâtre de Bordeaux and a singing mother, Carrère studied music in Bordeaux where he obtained a First Prize for violin in 1912 in Joseph Gaspard's class.

 He then continued his studies in Paris working with Lucien Capet, César Geloso and Édouard Nadaud, then at the Conservatoire de Paris where he studied violin in Guillaume Rémy's class and harmony in that of Émile Pessard; there he obtained a 2nd prize for violin in 1923.

 He was in the infantry and then the air force during the First World War during which he was wounded and decorated (Croix de guerre).
 He later returned to the Conservatoire de Paris and worked with Carl Flesch and Georges Enesco from which followed a career of concertist.

 When his mother died, he returned to live in Bordeaux with his father and sister and married Paule Dencausse in 1925.
+In 1928, he had his only child, Louis Carrère.